DEL HAVEN, NJ.-

 Deltec Homes, an Asheville, NC based company, is a leader in round home construction worldwide.
 We dont just build green homes: we build homes in a green way, says Steve Linton, Director of Sustainable Technologies, Deltec Homes.
 From zero waste and 100 percent renewable energy initiatives to our internal sustainability task force, sustainability is an integral part of our business.
 We look to make homes to outlast its neighbors and use as little energy as possible, he says.

-This is the future of homebuilding; a durable, healthy-living house that uses less energy year after year.
+This is the future of homebuilding; a durable, healthy living house that uses less energy year after year.
+Some of the bigger builders have already committed toward more sustainable building, at scale.